-Weight loss is the optimum goal and the most important measure of the effectiveness of gastric sleeve surgery.
+Weight loss is the optimum goal and the most critical measure of the effectiveness of gastric sleeve surgery.
 In surgical procedures, the outcome always depends on many factors.
-These factors may be patient specific factors, the type of surgery and the competency of the surgeon.
+These factors may be patient-specific factors, the type of operation and the competency of the surgeon.

 In gastric sleeve surgery, the amount and rate of weight loss have been found to be influenced by the competence and technique of the surgeon and the ability of the patient to maintain a healthy dietary and exercise habits.

 Fischer et al., systematically analyze data from 123 sleeve gastrectomy studies involving 12,129 patients.
 The huge excessive weight loss in patients who had sleeve gastrectomy was 56.1% at 12 months post-surgery (Fischer et al., 2012).

 The weight loss varies between 42% -78%.